jopemachine-playground/code-replacer/README.md

 If you like the idea of code-replacer, how about trying to use vscode plugin?

-If it's annoying to type options every time, this plugin might help you.
+If it's annoying to type options on console every time, this plugin might help you.

 ## Development environment